laborci/kuli/README.md

 # Kuli

-Kuli is a simple, configurable boilderplate builder tool, based on twig engine.
-You can define your templates (slaves) in your project or download those from any http repository.
+Kuli is your super-simple, configurable boilderplate builder tool, based on twig engine that allows you to define your templates (slaves) in your project or download those from any http repository.

+Use Kuli to save tons of time and brain capacity for yourself.
+Be smart and let him do your dirty work...

 ## Install